ibrahim-mohd/PPIS-MDPharma/README.md

 3. **Reference Frame**
    - Select a representative frame from your trajectory to use for **pharmacophore model generation**.
    - The pharmacophore hits will correspond to this specific configuration.
+   - You can also use one of the Fpocket configurations that ``00_identify_pocket_conf.py`` outputs.
+   - This frame should correspond to a full MD frame with protein, water and ions etc.

 #### Running the commands